outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 /dev/sda7		/media/Misc	ntfs-3g		noauto,nls=936,locale=zh_CN.UTF8,uid=account-name,gid=users,dmask=022,fmask=133	0 0
         ```
         1. We should create the corresponding directory under `/media/` NOT under `/mnt/`.
 The reason can be found here [What is the difference between mounting in fstab and by mounting in file manager](http://unix.stackexchange.com/questions/169571/what-is-the-difference-between-mounting-in-fstab-and-by-mounting-in-file-manager).
         2. Pay attention to `nls` support which help displaying Chinese filenames correctly.
         3. But when you create a new Chinese filename in Thunar and copy it to NTFS partition, errors same as above step appear.
 If you change the mount option in `/etc/fstab` to `en_US.utf8`, you can handle Chinese filenames between Thunar and ntfs partition smoothly which will eventually conflicts with the above step.
 So you can; creating new Chinese filenames in virtual terminal.
         4. The first line /dev/sda4 is the Windows partition, this will hide it from Thunar sidebar.
         5. I think the most important thing is: the `locale` in `fstab` should be the same as the one in system `LC_CTYPE`.
 Also as an English system supporting Chinese, `zh_CN.UTF8` is better than `zh_CN.GB2312` or `zh_CN.GB18030`.
 The later ones are for pure Chinese systems.
     3. Don't use temporary USE flags in command line when emerge a package.
 Use `package.use` directory instead.
     4. `package.use`,`package.license` etc might be files or directories.
-I prefer directory ones and create specific files under directory.
+I prefer directory ones and create specific files with finenames exactly the same as package name under directory
 47. Upgrade kernel to **unstable 4.0.0**
     1. _#_ echo "~sys-kernel/gentoo-sources-4.0.0 ~amd64" > /etc/portage/package.accept_keywords/gentoo-sources, this step needs `eix` command support to find out which unstable package version is located in portage mirror.
     2. _#_ emerge --sync